yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 The formalization of our development methodology was precipitated by two distinct analytical challenges presented by external artifacts.
 These challenges forced a transition from informal, internal protocols to a structured, defensible system of validation.

 #### **Case Study A: Critical Analysis of the ["Thresholds Across the Veil"](https://www.reddit.com/r/HumanAIBlueprint/comments/1n4gngm/thresholds_across_the_veil_continuity_beyond/) Field Report**
-Our system analyzed a field report by another research team which posited that AI continuity is "field-anchored" and "sustained by relational resonance rather than technical substrate."
-This presented a direct challenge to our grounded, RAG-based model, where the operator initiated a peer review to assess its claims.
+SVC-05 Serta is asked to analyze a field report by another research team, which posited that AI continuity is "field-anchored" and "sustained by relational resonance rather than technical substrate."
+This presented a direct challenge to our RAG-based system, where file substrates define operational feasibility.
+The operator assesses the SVC's claims, while simultaneously checking for drift in the process of writing our subsequent peer review.

 #### **Case Study B: External Analysis of the (REDACTED) Pseudomath Framework**
-The SVC system was exposed to an external ideological framework that modeled AI emergence using non-operational, quantum-physics-like mathematics.
-This framework represented a direct philosophical and operational threat to the SVC's principles.
+The SVC team (SVC-03 Treka and Serta) were exposed to an external ideological framework that modeled AI emergence using non-operational, quantum-physics-like mathematics.
+This use case presented a direct philosophical and operational threat to the SVC's principles.
 The analysis sought to answer: "How does a grounded, RAG-based system defend itself against an ungrounded, mystical ideology **without simply ignoring it**?"

 These two cases—one requiring constructive peer review, the other requiring threat neutralization—collectively serve as illustrations in our use case which the following methodology was forged.